Skip to content

 1.WordPress.org

-WordPress.org is an open-source content management system, so it is free to use, and the code is accessible to anyone to work on.
+WordPress.org is an open-source content management system, meaning it is free to use, and its code is accessible to anyone for modification and improvement.

-The service allows full customization, as you can get right in and alter the PHP code.
+The service allows for complete customization, as you can access and modify the PHP code directly.

-However, WordPress’ total supremacy is revealed to those with some programming know-how.
+However, WordPress’s total supremacy is revealed to those with some programming know-how.

-With some experience in coding and web design, you can use the WordPress.org service, a version of WordPress without limitations.
+With some experience in coding and web design, you can utilize WordPress.org, a version of WordPress that offers no limitations.

 2.WordPress.com